 Residential Garbage Collection

-The City of Naperville contracts with Waste Management for its residential garbage collection.
-Residents pay a $12.35 monthly residential refuse fee on their utility bills, which is one of the most competitive rates in the region.
+The City of Naperville contracts with Groot Industries for its residential garbage collection.
+As of May 1, residents pay a $12.95 monthly residential refuse/recycling fee on their utility bills.
+This agreement, which runs through 2029, delivers the best value over the next 10 years and continues to be one of the most competitive rates in the Chicagoland area.

 - Trash must be placed on the curb by 6 a.m on your collection day.